islamghost1/ApexSuperGlide/README.md

 ## Installation

 1. Download the zip file from the releases page.
 2. The `keyBoardConfig.json` configuration file must be in the same directory as the `ApexConf.exe`.
-You can modify key binding as needed.
+You can modify key bindings as needed.
 3. execute the `ApexConf.exe` file.